rindrajosia/slack/README.md

 Open a new terminal window in your local machine and change the current directory to your cloned directory.

 Change the branch by using: git checkout slack

-Run npm install / npm i from the Terminal.
+after npm install / npm i from the Terminal.

-after that npm run build from the terminal.

 Finally npm start.